williamshen-nz/pddlstream/examples/drake/README.md

 Trying to describe what the files do.
 The whole integration relied on Python2 and a very old version of Drake which I am trying to fix.

+I spent a good amount of time trying to make this compatible with current Drake but there is just too many bits to be changed.

 - `manipulation_station`
 - `models`
 - `debug`